aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_14.rst

       :linenos:
       :lines: 140-186

-   The ThreadProcess2 is then added to the RealTimeState and the GAMs are added in the correct order.
+   ``ThreadProcess2`` is then added to the RealTimeState and the GAMs are added in the correct order.

    .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-48-Receiver-solution.cfg
        :language: c++